College of Arts and Sciences

 - B.A./M.A. in Political Science

-- B.S./M.A. in Applied Social Psychology
+- B.S. in Psychology/M.A. in Applied Social Psychology

 - B.A./M.A. in Sociology

-Students must apply for admission to each program.
+Students must apply for admission to each five-year program.
 Information about each program, including admission criteria, is contained in this catalog in the sections for participating undergraduate departments.
-Interested students should consult with the appropriate departmental advisors regarding applications and course scheduling.
+Interested students should consult with the appropriate departmental faculty advisors regarding applications and course scheduling.

 College Requirements